OneSpark-Insurance/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Epic
+name: Feature
-about: Used for extra large business requirements with multiple features (parent of feature)
+about: Used for large business requirements (parent of user story)
-title: "[Epic] "
+title: "[Feature] "
-labels: epic
+labels: feature
 assignees: ''

 ---